nfes-org/nfes-org.github.io/_posts/2016-02-03-CoreAnalysisintheDigitalAge.md

 ---
-title: Core Analysis in the Digital Age
+title: "Core Analysis in the Digital Age"
 tags: presentation
 ---